Accessibility Tools

 Immunocompetence

-The Dynamic42 Liver-on-Chip can be operated up to 14 days with high vitality, stable secretory function and stable expression of transporters and CYP enzymes.
+The Dynamic42 liver-on-chip can be operated up to 14 days with high vitality, stable secretory function and stable expression of transporters and CYP enzymes.

 Embedding Vega-Lite